 1. The Board ensures that the company has in place a sound Enterprise Risk Management (ERM) framework to effectively identify, monitor, assess and manage key business risks.

-LANDBANK's ERM process is articulated under the LANDBANK Volume 1 - Strategic Risk Management (RM) Manual.
-The following are the components of the BOD - approved RM Manual particularly on Chapter 5 - Enterprise Risk Management:
+LANDBANK's ERM process is articulated under the LANDBANK Volume 1 - Risk Governance Framework Manual.
+The Bank's ERM framework is articulated in the following chapters of Volume 1: